 System of Operational Control Item System Description Shared Systems (General) (i) (a), (i) (b) Operational control responsibility is shared between the PIC and an FOO or designated member of management.
 Full Shared System (PIC and FOO) (i) (a) The PIC and FOO are jointly responsible for the decisions, functions, duties or tasks associated with the operational control of a flight.
 Such systems are characterized by flight monitoring and a dedicated communications system (voice or electronic) separate from the ATC system in order to maintain joint responsibility.
-Partial Shared System (PIC and FOO) (i) (a) The PIC and FOO are jointly responsible for all preflight decisions, functions, duties or tasks associated with the operational control of a flight, but during flight the PIC has sole responsibility.
+Partial Shared System (PIC and FOO) The PIC and FOO are jointly responsible for all preflight decisions, functions, duties or tasks associated with the operational control of a flight, but during flight the PIC has sole responsibility.
 Such systems are characterized by the use of flight monitoring if required by the Authority or desired by the Operator and typically lack the dedicated communications system necessary to maintain shared responsibility in flight.
 Shared System (PIC and Management) (i) (b) Functionally equivalent to a full-shared system except that the PIC and a designated member of management, often the Director of Flight Operations or any suitably qualified and knowledgeable member of management designated by the operator are jointly responsible for the functions, duties or tasks associated with the operational control of a flight.
 The responsibility to carry out actual functions, duties or tasks such as flight planning, supporting/briefing the crew or flight monitoring is typically assigned to other non-management personnel (e.g. FOOs and/or FOAs).
 Non-shared Systems (General) (ii) (a) - (d) Operational control responsibility is assigned only to the PIC who may or may not be assisted by other support personnel.
-Non-shared System (PIC-only) Parent provision and/or (ii) (d) The PIC is solely responsible for completing all tasks (unassisted) related to the operational control of each flight.
-This does not preclude administrative personnel from providing, collecting or assembling operational documents or data related to each flight on behalf of the PIC as defined in Table 3.1.
+Non-shared System (PIC-only) (ii) (d) The PIC is solely responsible for completing all tasks (unassisted) related to the operational control of each flight.
+This does not preclude administrative personnel from providing, collecting or assembling operational documents of data related to each flight on behalf of the PIC as defined in Table 3.1.
 Such systems employ flight monitoring if required by the Authority or desired by the operator.
 Non-shared System (PIC-assisted) (ii) (a) - (c) The PIC is solely responsible for all decisions regarding operational control.
 However, the PIC may be assisted by others, such as an FOA, or an FOO or member of management that functions as an FOA, who is assigned the responsibility to carry out specific functions, duties or tasks, such as flight planning, support, briefing and in-flight monitoring.
 Such systems employ flight monitoring if required by the Authority or desired by the operator.

-System of Operational Control ltem System Description Note: • st the PIC o ared or non-shared systems of operational control to support, or designated member of management in all competencies of • y system of operational control except purely non-shared (PIC ponsibilities are limited to their area(s) of expertise. • EOAs may be a ssianod sn acific flight responsibilities depending on area of expertise or
+System of Operational Control Item System Description Note: • st the PIC o ared or non-shared systems of operational control to support, or designated member of management in all competencies of • FOAs can be pre esent in any v system of operational control except purely non-shared (PIC ponsibilities are limited to their area(s) of expertise. • FOAs may be as ssigned spe cific flight responsibilities depending on area of expertise or

-- FOAs may be assigned specific flight responsibilities depending on area of expertise or general (non-flight specific) responsibilities in support of other operational control personnel or functions. - The responsibilities of administrative personnel utilized in operational control functions are limited to the provision or collection of operational data.
+- general (non-flight specific) responsibilities in support of other operational control personnel or functions. - The responsibilities of administrative personnel utilized in operational control functions are limited to the provision or collection of operational data.

-Table 3.1 categorizes operational control personnel, defines their authority, identifies theirresponsibilities and illustrates the relationship of such responsibilities to the operation as a whole.Table 3.5 defines the competencies of individuals assigned the responsibility for operational controland/or the responsibility to carry out individual operational control functions, duties or tasks.
+Table 3.1 categorizes operational control personnel, defines their authority, identifies theirresponsibilities and illustrates the relationship of such responsibilities to the operation as a whole.Table 3.5 defines the competencies of individuals assigned the responsibility for operational control and/or the responsibility to carry out individual operational control functions, duties or tasks.